City to pay $500,000 to fix bikini barista dress code suit - ExBulletin

 City to pay $500,000 to fix bikini barista dress code suit

-EVERETT, Wash.
-(AP) A legal battle over a dress code for bikini-clad baristas at cafes ends after a city north of Seattle agreed to pay $500,000 to the owner and employees who sued him there six years ago.
+EVERETT, Washington.
+A legal battle over a dress code for bikini-clad baristas at cafes is ending after a town north of Seattle agreed to pay $500,000 to the owner and employees who sued him six years ago.

-Everett City Council voted unanimously this week to allow Mayor Cassie Franklin to sign the settlement agreement with Jovanna Edge and employees, The Daily Herald reported.
+Everett City Council voted unanimously this week to allow Mayor Cassie Franklin to sign the settlement agreement with Jovanna Edge and her employees, the Daily Herald reported.

 The plaintiffs sought more than $3 million in damages and attorney fees.